ironArray/Caterva2/SPECS.md

 Metadata can be fetched and consolidated as uninitialized datasets in cache by using the API described in the #metadata section below.

-There will be not an internal cache in the `subscriber`, but a folder in the filesystem.
-The reason is that files in cached that are accessed frequently will be cached automatically by the OS, so no need to duplicate it (at least initially).
-The folder will be called `$HOME/caterva2/b2cache/` and it will contain the metadata and data of the datasets.
+There will be not an in-memory cache in the `subscriber`, but a folder in the filesystem.
+The reason is that cache files that are accessed frequently will be cached automatically by the OS, so no need to duplicate it (at least initially).
+The folder will be called `$(cwd)/caterva2/cache/` and it will contain the metadata and data of the datasets.
 The data and metadata will be stored in Blosc2 format.

+When a publisher has to serve a data file that is not in Blosc2 format (e.g. a text file), it will be compressed locally (initially in one go with the technique shown in [section "Compressing general files"](#compressing-general-files)), and stored in `$(cwd)/caterva2/cache/`.
+The file will be named `$(dataset_path).b2` (e.g. `foo/bar.txt` will be stored as `foo/bar.txt.b2`).
+The publisher will serve the data in cache as-is, without decompressing it.
+The subscriber will store the data as-is too, and the client will be responsible to decompress it (it will receive a blosc2 frame than can be opened with `blosc2.open()` and data can be retrieved using slicing).

-Whenever a `get` command is issued, the subscriber must check if the data in dataset is already in the cache.
-If it is, it must check if the dataset has changed in the publisher.
-If it has, it must update the cache.
+Whenever a `show` command is issued, the subscriber must check if the data in dataset is already in the cache.
+If it is, it must check if the dataset has changed in the publisher; for this, it will ask the publisher for the `mtime` in the file, and compare it against the `mtime` field in the general JSON database.
+If it has changed, it must update the cache.
 If it hasn't, it must use the cached data.
 If the data of the dataset is not in the cache, it must fetch it and add it to the cache.

-In the first implementation, `get` commands will make the subscriber download the whole data from publisher.
+In the first implementation, `show` commands will make the subscriber download the whole data from publisher and store it in its cache folder.
 In a next version, subscriber will download only the chunks in `[slice]` that are not in cache.

 ## Metadata